zzonyo/trust-docs-test/source/index.html.md

 #### Note:
  - The interface only supports cross margin mode.
- - The frequency limit of this interface is 5 times per second.(Not yet determined)
+ - The frequency limit of this interface is 5 times per second.

 ### Request Parameter
 | Parameter Name            | Mandatory  | Type     | Description                    | Value Range                                     |